New Zealand crews reenter coal mine 8 years after 29 killed

-WELLINGTON, New Zealand (AP) - Crews in New Zealand have reentered an underground coal mine for the first time since a methane explosion killed 29 workers more than eight years ago, raising hopes among family members that they might find bodies and evidence that leads to criminal charges.
+WELLINGTON, New Zealand (AP) - Crews in New Zealand on Tuesday reentered an underground coal mine where a methane explosion killed 29 workers more than eight years ago, raising hopes among family members that they might find bodies and new evidence that leads to criminal charges.

-Anna Osborne, whose husband Milton was killed in the explosion, said Tuesday the families had been fighting for this day ever since the mine blew up.
-She said it was moving and overwhelming to watch people go back in.
+Anna Osborne, whose husband Milton was killed in the explosion, said the families had been fighting for this ever since the Pike River mine exploded.

+Nigel Hampton, a lawyer who is acting for the families, said that if they discover what ignited the methane, it could help link acts of negligence with the deaths of the miners and result in charges such as manslaughter.

+“There’s still a long way to go yet, but it’s possible,” he said.

 Two workers escaped the mine after the deadly November 2010 explosion.
-After several more explosions, the mine was sealed shut.
+After several more explosions, the mine was sealed shut with a concrete barrier.

 New Zealand’s previous conservative government concluded the mine remained too unsafe to reenter.
-But the liberal government elected in 2017 reexamined the issue and allowed reentry to proceed.
+But the liberal government elected in 2017, led by Prime Minister Jacinda Ardern, reconsidered.

+“New Zealand is not a country where 29 people can die at work without real accountability,” said Andrew Little, the minister responsible for Pike River reentry.
+“That is not who we are.
+And that is why today we have fulfilled our promise.
+Today we have returned.”

+The plan won’t allow access into the inner workings of the mine, which are blocked by a massive rockfall.
+It remains unclear how many miners were on either side of the rockfall at the time of the explosion or how many bodies might be recovered.

 Copyright © 2019 The Washington Times, LLC.